The EIB Network and the Rush Limbaugh program are on the air.

 So there really is nothing of substance here.

-And you can, in rare cases, you can you can request a direct appeal to the Supreme Court without going for the usual appellate leaps and bounds, but uh in this case the court refused to hear that.
+And you can, in rare cases, you can request a direct appeal to the Supreme Court without going through the usual appellate leaps and bounds, but in this case, the court refused to hear that.

-So it just means the normal appellate process on this case will uh will now take place.
+So it just means the normal appellate process on this case will now take place.

 The other decision, Supreme Court overturned the conviction of a black death row inmate who said Texas prosecutors unfairly stacked his jury with whites, issuing a harsh rebuke to the state that executes more people than any other.

-The uh pinion uh Bruce uh not Bruce Suter is a pitcher, uh David Suter noted that black jurors were questioned more aggressively about the death penalty, and that the pool was shuffled at least twice by prosecutors, apparently to increase the chances that whites would be selected.
+The opinion, Bruce, not Bruce Souter, he's a pitcher, David Souter, noted that black jurors were questioned more aggressively about the death penalty and that the pool was shuffled at least twice by prosecutors, apparently to increase the chances that whites would be selected.

 I mean, that's the direction in which this court is headed.